Last Chance - Mother's Day Sale

 Chicory root tea or dandelion root tea

 Both of these teas are naturally caffeine-free, and when roasted, both taste remarkably similar to coffee.
-Chicory root may help to regulate blood sugar and bowel movements, and dandelion root may have antioxidant and anti-inflammatory properties.
+Chicory root may help to regulate blood glucose (blood sugar) and bowel movements, and dandelion root may have antioxidant and anti-inflammatory properties.
+Dandelion root is also known for its liver-supporting properties.
 Try these teas in your French press, tea ball, or blended with coconut manna and coconut oil for a dose of healthy fats.
+If you love the smell and taste of traditional coffee, we recommend giving these two a try.

 Breakfast bone broth